-Reflective of her background, education, and experience in cross-cultural and ecumenical communication and conflict resolution, social and political sciences, and art history of the Levant and Mediterranean, much of Mischa’s work and travels are oriented to these ancient lands.
+Reflective of her heritage, education, and experience in communications, political and social sciences, and art history of the Levant and Mediterranean, much of Mischa’s interests and pursuits are oriented to these ancient lands.

 Home page image by Funkyflix